cysouw/graphicalgrammar/text/english.md

 ## Syntax in Great Brittain

+- General overview: Michael in [@leitner1991]
-Grammars in 18th Century: [@tieken2008] GB-Grammars in 19th Century: [@busse2019;@busse2021] https://web.archive.org/web/20250420085129/https://heidelgram.de/
+- Grammars in 18th Century: [@tieken2008] does not give much of interest for the current book
+- GB-Grammars in 19th Century: [@busse2019;@busse2021]

-Influence of the newly developed independent examination boards, in 1850 starting with the College of Preceptors, 1855 the Society of Arts, in 1858 in Oxford and Cambridge. https://www.cambridgeassessment.org.uk/Images/499630-independent-examination-boards-and-the-start-of-a-national-system.pdf
+Influence of the newly developed independent examination boards, in 1850 starting with the College of Preceptors, 1855 the Society of Arts, in 1858 in Oxford and Cambridge. [@watts2008]

-society of arts does not include English grammar in their assesment of 1863: https://archive.org/details/jstor-41335395/page/n19/mode/2up?q=sentence
+society of arts does not include English grammar in their assesment of 1863 [@society1863]

-example from college of preceptors [@preceptors1882]
+example from college of preceptors [@preceptors1882;@preceptors1889]

+examples from Oxford, Cambridge and COF [@bidlake1884], answers by Bidlake: [@bidlake1887]

 ### Doherty (1841) *An introduction to English grammar*